machanism-org/machai/ghostwriter/src/site/markdown/act.md

 --act C:/path/to/custom-act.toml
 ```

-In this case, Ghostwriter loads that TOML file directly.
-Classpath hierarchy lookup is not used for that file name.
+In this case, Ghostwriter loads the TOML file directly.
+Normal classpath act hierarchy lookup is not used for that file name.

-## Built-in acts
+## Built-in acts in `src/main/resources/acts`

-The following built-in acts are available in `src/main/resources/acts`.

 ### `code-doc`

 Purpose: adds or updates documentation comments in source code files.

-Use it when: you want Ghostwriter to generate or improve Javadoc, docstrings, XML comments, or similar code documentation without changing program logic.
+When to use it: use this act when you want Ghostwriter to improve Javadoc, docstrings, XML comments, or similar developer-facing documentation without changing code behavior.

-Key points:
+Main characteristics:

-- focuses only on documentation comments,
+- focuses on documentation comments only,
+- tells the AI not to change logic or code structure,
-- requires output to contain only the updated code file content,
+- requires output to contain only the updated file content,
-- keeps code logic and structure unchanged,
-- requires LF line endings and ignores `.machai`.
+- requires LF line endings,
+- explicitly ignores `.machai`.

 ### `commit`

-Purpose: analyzes project changes, groups them into logical commit sets, generates commit messages, and supports automated commit execution.
+Purpose: helps review modified files, group changes into logical commit sets, generate commit messages, and support commit execution through functional tools.

-Use it when: you want help reviewing local changes and turning them into structured version control commits.
+When to use it: use this act when you want help turning working-copy changes into structured version control commits.

-Key points:
+Main characteristics:

-- checks version control status in the current directory,
+- checks version control status in the current folder,
 - groups changes by logical type such as feature, fix, refactor, docs, or chore,
-- asks for commit messages that follow the style of the project's history,
+- asks for commit messages based on project history style,
-- includes `ft.command.denylist`, which can inherit and extend command restrictions.
+- is interactive,
+- defines `ft.command.denylist` as a mergeable property using `%s`.

 ### `grype-fix`

-Purpose: fixes dependency vulnerabilities found by Grype.
+Purpose: fixes dependency vulnerabilities identified by Grype results.

-Use it when: you want to update vulnerable dependencies in a Maven project after a security scan.
+When to use it: use this act when you want to update vulnerable dependencies in a Maven project and verify the build after remediation.

-Key points:
+Main characteristics:

-- explains how to create an SBOM with Syft,
+- explains how to generate an SBOM with Syft,
 - explains how to obtain Grype results,
-- updates only dependencies with available fixes,
+- updates only dependencies that have available fixes,
-- verifies the build after changes,
+- validates the build after changes,
-- is designed for multi-module Maven vulnerability remediation.
+- is intended for Maven projects and mentions multi-module handling.

 ### `help`

-Purpose: explains Ghostwriter Acts and helps users inspect available act definitions.
+Purpose: explains the Act feature and helps users inspect available act definitions.

-Use it when: you want to understand how acts work, list available acts, or inspect a specific act.
+When to use it: use this act when you want to ask questions about acts, list acts, or understand a specific act file.

-Key points:
+Main characteristics:

-- intended for interactive use,
+- designed for interactive use,
+- references online guidance resources,
+- explains how act commands are constructed,
 - sets `gw.scanDir = "."`,
 - sets `gw.nonRecursive = true`,
-- sets `gw.interactive = true`,
+- sets `gw.interactive = true`.
-- includes links to guidance and Act documentation.

 ### `sonar-fix`

-Purpose: reviews SonarQube issue reports and helps apply focused fixes in Java projects.
+Purpose: reviews SonarQube issues and helps apply focused fixes in Java projects.

-Use it when: you want to remediate code issues reported by SonarQube, including carefully controlled suppressions only when truly necessary.
+When to use it: use this act when you want to remediate code quality, reliability, or security issues reported by SonarQube.

-Key points:
+Main characteristics:

+- includes strong Java and security-focused remediation rules,
-- emphasizes minimal, compliant, and testable fixes,
+- emphasizes that fixes must compile and pass tests,
-- contains detailed rules for coverage and `@SuppressWarnings` use,
+- requires high unit test coverage for changes,
-- uses runtime placeholder variables such as `${sonar.host}`, `${sonar.token}`, `${sonar.qualities}`, and `${sonar.severity}`,
+- uses runtime placeholders such as `${sonar.host}`, `${sonar.token}`, `${sonar.qualities}`, and `${sonar.severity}`,
-- stores the list of updated files in the `UPDATED_FILES_REPORT` project context variable,
+- saves changed files to the `UPDATED_FILES_REPORT` project context variable.
-- is suitable as a strong base for SonarQube-focused customization.

 ### `task`

-Purpose: provides a minimal general-purpose act for project tasks.
+Purpose: provides a minimal general-purpose act template.

-Use it when: you want a simple interactive act that mainly follows the user's own request.
+When to use it: use this act when you want a simple interactive act that mainly follows the user's own request.

-Key points:
+Main characteristics:

-- acts as a generic template,
+- uses a very small `# Task` input template,
-- places the user request directly into `inputs`,
-- sets `gw.interactive = true`,
+- is interactive,
-- is a good starting point for custom acts.
+- acts as a good starting point for custom acts,
+- keeps the behavior general instead of task-specific.

 ### `unit-tests`

-Purpose: generates and improves unit tests to increase coverage.
+Purpose: generates or improves unit tests to raise coverage.

-Use it when: you want help analyzing test coverage, improving existing tests, and creating new tests where coverage is too low.
+When to use it: use this act when you want Ghostwriter to analyze coverage, improve existing tests, and create new tests where coverage is weak.

-Key points:
+Main characteristics:

 - tells the workflow to build the project first,
-- uses JaCoCo coverage analysis,
+- uses JaCoCo coverage reporting,
 - reviews and updates existing tests,
-- allows limited production refactoring when strongly needed for testability,
+- allows refactoring when strongly required for testability,
-- scans with `gw.scanDir = "glob:**/test/java"`.
+- sets `gw.scanDir = "glob:**/test/java"`.

-## Choosing the right Act

-If you are unsure which act to use:

-- choose `task` for a general project request,
-- choose `help` for questions about acts,
-- choose `code-doc` for documentation comments,
-- choose `unit-tests` for test coverage work,
-- choose `commit` for grouped commit creation,
-- choose `grype-fix` for dependency vulnerability remediation,
-- choose `sonar-fix` for SonarQube remediation.
+## How Acts fit into Ghostwriter

+Acts provide the reusable automation layer of Ghostwriter.

+Instead of typing the full task every time, you can save it as a TOML definition and run it again later. `ActProcessor` then loads the file, merges inherited values, prepares the prompt, manages episodes if needed, and applies the resulting settings to file processing.

 ## Summary

-The Act feature gives Ghostwriter a reusable and configurable way to run common tasks.

-It fits into the project as a higher-level automation layer over file processing:

-- TOML files define reusable behavior,
-- `ActProcessor` loads and merges that behavior,
-- prompts and instructions are prepared automatically,
-- project files are processed according to the selected act.

-This makes Ghostwriter easier to use for both new and experienced users, because repeated workflows can be saved once and run consistently many times.
+The Act feature makes Ghostwriter easier to use for both new and experienced users.

+It provides:

+- reusable TOML-based task definitions,
+- optional inheritance with `basedOn`,
+- default prompt support with `prompt`,
+- interactive and non-interactive execution,
+- multi-step episode workflows,
+- easy customization through built-in, custom, and direct TOML act sources.

+Together, these features let users create repeatable workflows that are easier to understand, easier to maintain, and faster to run.